.jpg)

 POPCORN WAGON

 1920 Creator& Co.
-Popcorn Wagon
+Popcorn Wagon History

-Our Creator & Co. popcorn wagon is a truly unique piece of American and Champaign Champaign County History.
+Our Creator & Co. popcorn wagon is a truly unique piece of American and Champaign County History.
 The wagon has been delighting children and adults in Champaign-Urbana for more than 70 years.

 Francisco and Rosalie Sansone arrived in Champaign in 1896 after immigrating to the United States from Sicily in 1883.
 Francisco (or "Broomie" as he was known for the brooms he sold) began selling popcorn on city streets shortly after his arrival in Champaign.
 On February 23, 1900, the Sansones welcomed Henry, the last of nine children, to their family.